amunnelly/covid_ireland.github.io/index.md

 * Hover over a line to see the county, date, and number of cases at that date.

 ## Usefulness of the Data
-The data is a record of what happened over the past six months broken down by county.
-It cannot tell us anything about the next six months, or year, or however long this is going to take.
-Sadly, the difficulties experienced in testing and tracing make that more or less impossible in the Irish case.
+The data is a record of what happened since all this began a little before St Patrick's Day, 2020.
+The official data sources are not always consistent, which is disappointing but not, perhaps, entirely surprising.
+That said, the broad strokes are consistent.